LevinWeinstein/EdX_ReactJS_Notes/what_is_react_js.md

 ## How hard is it to use ReactJS?
 * ReactJS is a relatively lightweight library and it does not take a whole lot of code to get started with it.

-* Here is an ecample of the code needed for a Hello World application:
+* Here is an example of the code needed for a Hello World application:
 ```html
 <div id="root"></div>
 ```